dreamci/advanced-support-desk-docs/README.md

 -    **Requester & Client Integration**: Automatically link tickets to your application's users (clients) with name and email.
 -    **Email Import (IMAP/POP3)**: Automatically fetch emails from a mailbox and convert them into tickets or replies.
 -    **Direct Email Replies**: Reply to tickets directly from the Filament panel; replies are sent to the requester via email.
+-    **Spam Control**: Block tickets from unwanted or blacklisted senders.
+-    **Client-Only / Guest Departments**: Restrict certain departments to verified clients only, or allow guest tickets in others.
 -    **Notifications**: Automated email notifications for staff and requesters, plus in-app notifications for staff assignments and replies.
 -    **Internal Notes**: Collaborate with your team by adding private notes to tickets that are invisible to the requester.
 -    **File Attachments**: Upload and manage file attachments for both tickets and individual messages.